makinacorpus/django_pyoidc/docs/tutorial.rst

 We will use django_pyoidc provider system to generate the library configuration and views.

-When using provider, you must provide 4 settings :
+When using provider, you must provide 4 settings:

 - the provider class to use
-- the OIDC client ID : this is your identifier on the IP side (this is not a user account, this must be a *client* in the OIDC terminology)
+- the OIDC client ID: this is your identifier on the IP side (this is not a user account, this must be a *client* in the OIDC terminology)
-- the OIDC client secret : this is your secret on the IP side
+- the OIDC client secret: this is your secret on the IP side
-- the OIDC discovery URL : this url allows us to discover the various endpoint of the identity provider, easing the configuration
+- the OIDC discovery URL: this url allows us to discover the various endpoint of the identity provider, easing the configuration

 You must also define a provider name that will be used with other classes from this library.
-In the following example, we define a provider named *sso* which uses ``Keycloak18Provider`` and fetches it's credential from two environment variables :
+In the following example, we define a provider named *sso* which uses ``Keycloak18Provider`` and fetches it's credential from two environment variables:

 .. code-block:: python